igorgsh/Simulator/README.md

 # Simulator
-Simulator of incoming values for Arduini projects
+Simulator of incoming values for Arduino projects